EarthScope/rover/docs/commands_legacy.md

     rover list-retrieve N_S_L_C [begin [end]]

-Compares the local index with the requested data remotely available, then displays the difference.
-Note that the summary is printed to stdout, while logging is to stderr.
+Queries the availability service and compares these data with the local repository's index using maximal timespans across quality and sample rates.
+A list of requested data available at the server that are not present in the local repository is returned to the user.

+File arguments must only contain a list of text strings following the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
+Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha` arguments.
+Starttime and endtime arguments cannot be assigned as a wildcard.
+For non-file arguments one or more `net`, `sta`, `loc`, `cha` input arguments must be provided; missing values are taken as wildcards.

-##### Significant Options
+##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |